Senate to vote on same-sex marriage in coming weeks

 “I think the momentum is going in the right direction,” Baldwin said after the bipartisan group met on Wednesday.

 The Senate push for the historic vote — and the openness by some Republicans to back it in an election year — reflects a seismic shift on the issue since the Supreme Court’s 2015 Obergefell v.
 Hodges decision legalizing gay marriage nationwide.
-Some 70% of U.S. adults in a June Gallup poll said same-sex unions should be valid under the law.
+Some 70% of U.S. adults in a Gallup poll released in June 2021 said same-sex unions should be valid under the law.

 The bill protecting same-sex marriage cleared the House in a July vote with the support of 47 Republicans – a larger than expected number that gave the measure a boost in the Senate.